honey-dos/web/README.md

 ## JWT Notes

-`JwtKey` must be added to the dotnet secrets store for development use `dotnet user-secrets` in the `HoneyDo.Web` directory.
+`JwtKey` must be added to the dotnet secrets store for development use `dotnet user-secrets JwtKey {$key}` in the `HoneyDo.Web` directory. init.sh will prompt you for a key or will generate one for you.

 ## Database